ekutner/home-connect-hass/README.md

   Currently supported settings to override are:
   **unit**: The units to use for numeric values
   **icon**: The [Material Design icon](https://pictogrammers.com/library/mdi/) to use for the entity in the format "mdi:\<icon name>
+  **class**: The Home Assistant class of the entity (must be a class which is already supported for that entity type)
   For example:
   ```
   entity_settings: